Elta305/Elta305/README.md

 - 🤔 &nbsp; Exploring new technologies and developing many applications.
 - 🎓 &nbsp; Studying computer science at Université de Versailles Paris-Saclay.
+            Studying artificial intelligence with the Paris-Saclay AI Master for fun (With courses available on teachers' websites)
 - 💼 &nbsp; Not Working yet.
 - 🌱 &nbsp; Learning more about C++, Simulation and Deep Learning with Python.
 - ✍️ &nbsp; Pursuing Composing music and Writing as hobbies.